qiita-spots/qiita/CONTRIBUTING.md

 ###Configuration file

 The Qiita configuration file determines how the package interacts with your system’s resources (redis, postgres and the IPython cluster).
-Thus you should review the documentation detailed here (WE ARE STILL MISSING THIS LINK), but especially bear in mind the following points:
+Thus you should review the documentation detailed [here](https://docs.google.com/document/d/1u7kwLP31NM513-8xwpwvLbSQxYu0ehI6Jau1APR13e0/edit#), but especially bear in mind the following points:

 * An example version of this file can be found here `qiita_core/support_files/qiita_config.txt` and if you don’t set a `QIITA_CONFIG_FP` environment variable, that’s the file that Qiita will use.
 * The `[main]` section sets a `TEST_ENVIRONMENT` variable, which determines whether your system will be running unit tests or if it a demo/production system.
 You will want to set the value to TRUE if you are running the unit tests.